NaN-NaN-sempai/useBase/README.md

 ## Features
 - By default, encode Integers into the alphabet + alphabet in uppercase
+- Suport to encode and decode
 - Can use different bases
-- Suport to encode and decode
-- Suport encoding of strings and arrays
+- Suport encoding and decoding of strings and arrays

 ## Support